Israel Henry Beren Charitable Foundation Inc

 • The foundation is part of a broader Beren family philanthropic network - relationships with other Beren foundations may be relevant

-• Focus is exclusively on Jewish causes, particularly education, Israel-related organizations, and combating antisemitism
+• Focus is exclusively on Jewish causes, particularly education, Israel-related organisations, and combating antisemitism

-• Board members are highly active in major Jewish philanthropic organizations, providing potential networking pathways
+• Board members are highly active in major Jewish philanthropic organisations, providing potential networking pathways

-• Geographic focus includes New York, Kansas, and organizations supporting causes in Israel
+• Geographic focus includes New York, Kansas, and organisations supporting causes in Israel

 References